-- h) The model aircraft shall not carry any artificial aid to assist the cutting of the streamers. - i) The model aircraft shall be equipped with a device specially designed to retain the streamer which shall be fitted on the longitudinal centre line and sufficiently strong so that the streamer shall not become detached under normal flying conditions. - j) Standard fuel shall be supplied by the organisers to be used for practice (minimum 0,5 litre) and competition to the following formula: 10% nitromethane, 20% castor oil lubricant (first pressing) and 70% methanol.
-A reasonable charge may be made for the fuel.
+- h) The model aircraft shall not carry any artificial aid to assist the cutting of the streamers. - i) The model aircraft shall be equipped with a device specially designed to retain the streamer which shall be fitted on the longitudinal centre line and sufficiently strong so that the streamer does not become detached under normal flying conditions. - j) Standard fuel shall be supplied by the organisers to the following formula: 10% nitromethane 20% castor oil lubricant (first pressing) 70% methanol.
+Fuel shall be mixed by volume.

 Note: Fuel for compression ignition engines is not restricted.

-Rule B.3.1.
-Section 4B, Sporting Code Volume ABR, does not apply to class F2D. - k) Each model aircraft must be equipped with an engine shut-off device that stops the engine automatically if a fly-away occurs.
+k) Each model aircraft must be equipped with an engine shut-off device that stops the engine automatically if a fly-away occurs.
 The shut-off can be inactive at take-off, as long as it becomes active before combat starts.
-Once active, the device must remain functional for the entire time the model aircraft remains airborn.
+Once active, the device must remain functional for the entire time the model aircraft remains airborne.
 The device may only be used to stop the engine(s).

 Note: Rule 1.3.2.
-Section 4C, Sporting Code Volume ABR, does not apply to engine stop devices in class F2D as the device may be electronic and controlled via the lines or wireless.
+Section 4C, Sporting Code Volume ABR, does not apply to engine-stop devices in class F2D as the device may be electronic and controlled via the lines or wireless.